 Indoors or Outdoors?

 You have the option to apply primer indoors or outdoors.
-Before applying the primer, make sure to check the current weather condition.
-It is best to have a high temperature, whereas a high humidity will lengthen the time for drying.
+Before applying the primer, make sure to check the current weather conditions.
+A higher temperature tends to be optimal for drying, but high humidity can significantly extend the drying time.

 Applying the primer indoors is easier since you can regulate the temperature and humidity.
 However, it takes a longer time.

 On the other hand, priming outdoors is difficult since you have no control over the current weather conditions.
-Primers applied outside will take a shorter time to dry.
+However, primers applied outside will take a shorter time to dry.

 The ambient air condition and the ventilation can affect the primer drying time.
 A primer dries faster when there is good air circulation will let the primer dry quickly.